Novastorm: Version differences

 The version released for the Sega CD has the addition of some 2D sprite mid-level enemies.

 The PlayStation version is the only version of the game with full-screen FMV.
-It features a redesigned, minimalist HUD.
+It has a redesigned, minimalist HUD.

-The DOS version released in 1994 in the U.S. features the original version of the soundtrack by Rik Ede with enhancements to the sound effects and voices.
+The 1994 MS-DOS version U.S. has the original version of the soundtrack by Rik Ede with enhancements to the sound effects and voices.
 The rendering and level layouts are also significantly different from the console versions.
 Although only on one disc and the FMV is not full-screen, the video encoding and quality are comparable to the 2-disc PlayStation version.
 A secret level is also accessible by typing TOMATOES at the start of the game.
 Standard player fire turns to tomatoes and the player is warped to the final stage after the bonus level.

 Reception

 Scary Larry of GamePro gave the Sega CD version a mixed review, saying that the graphics are impressive despite the low resolution and lack of full color, but that the gameplay is overly easy and lacking in intensity, and that the game can easily be finished in a standard two-day rental.
 He reviewed that the 3DO version suffers the same problem.
 Electronic Gaming Monthly commented that the FMV is attractive but the gameplay is shallow and unenjoyable.
 They also criticized the game as being overly similar to Microcosm.
 A reviewer for Next Generation also found it far too similar to Microcosm, and added that "Microcosm was bad enough, but Novastorm doesn't even have the advantage of a knockout intro ..."

 Reviewing the PlayStation version in GamePro, Air Hendrix shared Scary Larry's conclusion that the game has stunning graphics but crude and dull gameplay, though he found it too difficult rather than too easy.
 He summarized, "Despite the eye-catching fireworks, this game plays like a stale B grade shooter."